VeldEnDuin/VeldEnDuin.github.io/_posts/en/2016-07-08-guidedtour.md

 {% include links.md %}

-At Camping Veld & Duin you can enjoy a summer full of [animation][animatie.en].
-There is something for everyone!
+The first summer animation at Veld & Duin was already a success: the guided tour to the Ostend “vismijn” and port was very interesting!